ovh/docs/pages/web_cloud/web_hosting/hosting_migrating_to_ovh/guide.en-ie.md

 ### Step 7: Transfer the content of your old email accounts to your new accounts with OVHcloud <a name="step7"></a>

-After the DNS propagation, all your new emails are received by your new email accounts.
-However, your old emails are still stored on your previous email server.
+After DNS propagation , your new emails are now all received on your new email addresses.
+However, your old emails are still saved on your old email server.

-To migrate the content of your old accounts, you have two options.
+There are two ways of migrating the content of your old email addresses.

 **Option 1**: Use our [OVH Mail Migrator (OMM)](https://omm.ovh.net/){.external} tool, which allows you to copy the content of email accounts at your old service provider to your new OVHcloud accounts.
 You can refer to our guide [Migrating email accounts using OVH Mail Migrator](/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_omm).

 We recommend that you do not use the `Server type`{.action} **POP** in the `Source account`{.action} section.
 This protocol deletes emails from your old server, and sends them to the destination OVHcloud server.
-You will no longer be able to compare the content of the old accounts with the new email accounts.
+You will no longer be able to compare the content of the old and new email addresses.

 As for `Destination account`{.action}, enter only the relevant OVHcloud email address and password.
 Keep the `Server type`{.action} in `Hosted by OVH (Autodetect)`{.action}.